 While writing a sermon on the first chapter of John, I came across this interesting observation from Karoline Lewis in her Fortress Preaching Commentary on John: “A quick review of the science of light in terms of our ability to see underscores the theological claim that is being made.
 It only takes the slightest bit of light for our optical system to adjust and see in the dark.
 When there is no light present at all, our eyes will never become accustomed to the darkness.”

 In a season where every spiritual path celebrates some festival of light, I find Lewis’ observation tremendously encouraging.
-It’s easy for us to focus on the darkness that exists in our world, especially in 2020.
+It’s easy for us to focus on the darkness that exists in our world, especially while we’re in a pandemic that has no end in sight.
 Facebook and the 24-hour news cycle do an excellent job of promoting every tragedy and sadness that is happening all around us.
 But if we’re paying attention, nature is telling us there is an alternative: we can shine whatever light we possess, armed with the hopeful knowledge that even the tiniest bit of light makes a huge difference to those we shine it on.
 It can go a long way in helping them navigate the darkness in their lives.

 So, keep those Hanukkah lights burning.
 Rejoice in the return of the sun on the Winter Solstice.
 Sing Silent Night with candles blazing on Christmas Eve.
 Follow the seven luminous principles of Kwanzaa.
 Find some reason, any reason, to light a candle!
 May the candles we light remind us of our connectedness to each other, and our sacred duty to be light for one another.
 We spend far too much time talking about what makes us different.
 Maybe this December we can focus on what binds us together as one!
 Shine on, friends!
 Shine on!

 Copyright ©2021 by David Taliesin, sabbatsandsabbaths.com